swthemathwiz/wyse-5070-stand/README.md

 [![View Mesh Model](../media/media/wyse-stand-mesh.icon.png)](../media/media/wyse-stand-mesh.stl "View Model of Mesh Stand")

 The length of each stand is about the length of the 5070 (about 20cm), with Minimal being about a centimeter shorter than the Large.

+## Source

+The model is built using OpenSCAD. _wyse-stand.scad_ is the main file for all stands, with the _wyse-stand-XXX.scad_ files creating a particular variation of stand.

 ## 3D Printing